ni/arbitrary-session-management/src/client/README.md

 ## Usage

-The JSON Logger Client is meant to be used as a dependency by other measurement plug-in projects (e.g., `examples/`, `teststand_sequence/`).
+The JSON Logger Client is meant to be used as a dependency by other measurement plug-in projects (e.g., `examples`, `teststand_sequence`).

 ### Integration Steps